nojusus/writeups/ctflearn/forensics/milk's_best_friend.md

 ```bash
 binwalk -e oreo.jpg
 ```
-to extract a folder with a second image.
+to extract a folder with a hidden image.
 Run the command
 ```bash
 strings b.jpg | grep flag
 ```